Pratham19112001/Crypto-Tracker/README.md

  This project is a cryptocurrency tracking application that helps users monitor the latest prices and trends of various cryptocurrencies.
 ## Features
 1.)
 Real-time cryptocurrency price updates.<br/>
 2.)
-Historical price charts.
+Historical price charts.<br/>
 3.)
-Market capitalization, volume, and other key metrics.
+Market capitalization, volume, and other key metrics.<br/>
 4.)
-Watchlist to track favorite cryptocurrencies.
+Watchlist to track favorite cryptocurrencies.<br/>
 5.)
-Responsive design for mobile and desktop.
+Responsive design for mobile and desktop.<br/>

 ## Getting Started with Create React App